ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 * want to use a VM to test this sample

 > [!NOTE]
-> If you want to run the following sections, you must create a GPU-accelerated VM such as the Standard_NC6 VM, which has an NVidia GPU.
+> If you want to run the following sections, you must create a GPU accelerated VM such as the Standard_NC6 VM, which has an NVidia GPU.

 Once you have created your VM, check to see what [type of GPU](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu?toc=/azure/virtual-machines/linux/toc.json&bc=/azure/virtual-machines/linux/breadcrumb/toc.json) comes with your VM.
 If your VM has an NVidia GPU, [install](/utilities/video-analysis/jupyter/06_install_iotedge_runtime_gpu.md) IoT Edge runtime and the required drivers and tools for your NVidia GPU.